I-Man-H/PP1/Week 4/Week 4.md

 # Week 4: Writing Effectively

+## Quote of the Day
+**“There should be no boundaries to human endeavour.
+We are all different.
+However bad life may seem, there is always something you can do, and succeed at.
+While there’s life, there is hope.”**
+The Theory of Everything

 ## Lesson 1: Referencing, Paraphrasing and Summarising overview
 Click on the link below to access this lesson: